temporalio/edu-errstrat-typescript-code/demos/error-progagation/README.md

 and SDK language boundaries.

 **Note: Running this demo will require you to have Python, Java, and Go installed on your machine.
-These are already provided in the GitPod environment**
+These are already provided in the Codespaces environment**

 ```bash
 temporal server start-dev --ui-port 8080 --db-filename clusterdata.db